soda480/threaded-order/README.md

 | `on_task_done(fn)`       | After a task finishes | (name, ok) |
 | `on_scheduler_start(fn)` | Before scheduler starts running tasks | (meta) |
 | `on_scheduler_done(fn)`  | After all tasks complete | (summary) |

+### Shared state `_state_lock`

+The scheduler exposes a shared re-entrant lock in state["_state_lock"].
+Use this lock only when multiple tasks might write to the same key or mutate the same shared object.
+For more information refer to [Shared State Guidelines](https://github.com/soda480/threaded-order/blob/main/docs/shared_state.md)

 ### Interrupt Handling